codeinthehole/codeinthehole.hugo/content/tips/git-tips.md

 - Make sure the destination branch is correct, it may not always be 'master'.
 If you're using git-flow or similar, the appropriate destination branch may be 'develop' or a release branch.
-- Use Github's preview facilties to ensure the pull request is well structured and clear.
+- Use Github's preview facilities to ensure the pull request is well structured and clear.
 The description should explain what the pull request contains as well as the thinking behind it.
 For reference, have a look at this [excellent pull request](https://github.com/bitly/dablooms/pull/19).